The Illusion of Performance: The Effect of Phantom Display Refresh Rates on User Expectations and Reaction Times: Methodology

-We describe the reaction time task in the following.
-The reaction time task adapts a target selection task, commonly employed in Fitts' Law studies~\cite{fitts1954information}.
+We describe the target selection reaction time task in the following.
+The reaction time task is a target selection task.
 For the reaction time task, we designed a circular button that, upon clicking, relocates to a new position on the screen.
 To ensure the new location was not entirely randomized and comparable between the conditions and the participants, we implemented criteria dictating that the button's new position should be within a specific distance from its previous location (see \autoref{fig:task}).
 We opted for four different distances (i.e., 50px, 100px, 150px, 200px), randomly presenting the button at these distances in each round, with each distance occurring precisely five times.
 After clicking the displayed button, the next button appeared without delay in the defined vicinity of the previous button.
 Participants were required to complete the task over four rounds, each involving 20 button clicks.
 The participants conducted 80 trials throughout the study.
 Participants were primed with four narratives of a refresh rate overall before playing each round (see~\autoref{tab:hypotheses}).
 The button's size remained consistent, with 100px across all rounds.
 The task completion time was recorded for each click.
+The participants were instructed to click the button as fast and as accurately as possible.
+We used a Lenovo Y25-30 display that can run 60\,Hz and 240\,Hz using a computer that can render frames with the intended refresh rate for each condition.
+We verified the refresh rate correctly before starting each condition.
+We used a Razer Viper Ultimate with a polling rate of 1000\,Hz.
+We set the mouse to 200 dpi for each participant.